Sundance Lake Park

 Picnic Tables

-Sundance Lake Park is located on a recreation site provided by Recreation Sites and Trails BC, just off Highway 97S, 15 km east of the District of Chetwynd in the Peace River Regional District.
+Sundance Lake Park is located at Peace River E on a recreation site provided by Recreation Sites and Trails BC, just off Highway 97S, 15 km east of the District of Chetwynd in the Peace River Regional District.
 The park has a small picnic and rest area that includes two sites, each with a picnic table and fire ring with a beautiful view of Sundance Lake.
 The lake is stocked annually with Rainbow Trout and is home to a heathy beaver population.
 Please note that you cannot have all-terrain vehicles within the picnic and rest area.

 Please Keep in Mind